uva-cs/ugrads.cs/content/pages/capstone_emails.md

 ### <a name='week4'>Week 4 (week of Mon, Feb 22nd)</a>

+Hi, all,

+Here's the weekly capstone update for this week!
+I hope everybody is staying healthy and safe.

+If you are completing the capstone process this spring, you will need to fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSd-oakuTVvQfyunnNrtemHB4NDy3jnPkry4l-fSHbp5EAu38Q/viewform) **by the end of the day today.** Tomorrow morning I'm going to start the faculty matching process.
+I hope to have that completed by the end of this week.

+Some students have indicated that they do not understand the STS 4500/4600 process or what is required for the completion of the senior thesis.
+I have put my understanding of it below in an effort to help clarify the process.
+KEEP IN MIND that I am faculty in computer science, not STS, so anything that they say overrides anything that I say.

+That's all for now.
+I hope to have the faculty matches soon.
+Next week's email will contain information how to contact your faculty advisor and proceed with submitting your abstract.

+Best,
+-Aaron Bloomfield

+**The STS 4500/4600 process:** first, a disclaimer: I am faculty in computer science, not STS, so anything that they say overrides anything that I say; I am providing this to help alleviate confusion.

+While the course goals of STS 4500 and 4600 are numerous, among other things they will guide you through the process of completing your senior thesis.
+To successfully finish STS 4600, you will need to complete your **senior thesis binder**, which will consist of three main components: a *prospectus*, a *STS thesis*, and a *technical report*.
+Note that the STS department may use slightly different names for everything, but the concepts should all be the same.

+-    The *prospectus* is what you complete(d) in STS 4500, and it is where you propose a research project and perform the background work to ensure that it's a realistic idea, is asking a valid question, it will contribute to society, etc.
+-    The *STS thesis* is what you complete in STS 4600.
+This is where you perform the investigation research proposed in the prospectus, which may largely involve looking up information in libraries or online.
+    -        There is a naming problem here -- the term "senior thesis" means this entire process, and to fulfill that you have to complete the senior thesis binder.
+The "STS thesis" is what you complete in STS 4600.
+The fact that they both have the word "thesis" in it causes a lot of confusion.
+I will always put the prefix of "senior" or "STS" in front of the word "thesis" to help clarify which one I'm talking about.
+    -        While technically the topic of your prospectus and your STS thesis do not have to be the same, they often are -- and it will likely be easiest if they are.
+-    The *technical report* is what you write with your home department (dual majors just choose one).
+This is written with, and approved by, your faculty technical advisor.
+    -        In a perfect world, your technical project will directly relate to the topic you choose for your prospectus and STS thesis.
+But if they don't -- which is often the case -- you will have to write a document that describes how they relate.
+This is the socio-technical synthesis.
+I have seen a lot of ... creativity ... with these documents.

+These three main components are combined with a few other one or two page documents (cover, signature page, socio-technical synthesis, etc.) to form the full senior thesis binder.
+This binder is required to be completed in order to successfully complete (i.e., pass) STS 4600.
+In the past, this had to actually be printed and bound, but I suspect it's all being done via a PDF these days.

 ### <a name='week5'>Week 5 (week of Mon, Mar 1st)</a>

 ### <a name='week6'>Week 6 (week of Mon, Mar 8th)</a>